ant-design/ant-design/components/form/index.en-US.md

 const EnhancedFCForm = Form.create<FCFormProps>()(FCForm);
 ```

-you can use your form component like this：
+You can use your form component like this：

 ```tsx
 const TestForm = () => {